SciML/ModelingToolkit.jl/README.md

 ## Core Principles

-The core idea behind SciCompDSL.jl is that mathematical equations require context, and thus any symbolic manipulations and full model specifications requires the ability to handle such context.
+The core idea behind ModelingToolkit.jl is that mathematical equations require context, and thus any symbolic manipulations and full model specifications requires the ability to handle such context.
 When writing DSLs, this fact comes to light very quickly.
 Every DSL seems to lower to some intermediate